esphome/esphome-docs/components/climate/mitsubishi_itp.rst

 Built-in Sensors
 ------------------------
-The Mitsubishi UART device has several built in sensors whose default configuration can be overridden using the normal sensor variables (see: :ref:`config-sensor`).
+The Mitsubishi ITP device has several built in sensors whose default configuration can be overridden using the normal sensor variables (see: :ref:`config-sensor`).
 These sensors are disabled by default in Home Assistant but can be enabled if desired.

 .. note::